 Here are some points to keep in mind for a safe yoga practice at home:

-• Flexibility & Hypermobility: If you are very flexible, hyper-mobile, or have connective tissue conditions like Ehlers-Danlos syndrome (EDS), you need to practice yoga gently and mindfully.
+- Flexibility & Hypermobility: If you are very flexible, hypermobile, or have connective tissue conditions like Ehlers-Danlos syndrome (EDS), you need to practice yoga gently and mindfully.
 It’s also important to avoid overstretching and build strength in muscles that control and protect your joints.

 Benefits of Practicing Yoga at Home

-For general well-being, we need some time to connect with ourselves and with our body each day.
-Many of us need to calm our nervous system to deal with stress, others need to be uplifted to balance low energy levels.
+For general well-being, we need some time to connect with ourselves and with our bodies each day.
+Many of us need to calm our nervous system to deal with stress, and others need to be uplifted to balance low energy levels.
 To gain the most benefit, it's important to practice calming or uplifting exercises daily.

-Keep in mind that this daily practice does not have to be yoga asana every day.
+Keep in mind that this daily practice does not have to involve yoga asana every day.
 It could be revitalizing pranayama techniques, a new type of meditation, or even a nice long walk in nature.

-Soon, your daily practice becomes something you look forward to—a time you set aside to nurture yourself, knowing it makes your whole day better.
+Soon, your daily practice becomes something you look forward to, a time you set aside to nurture yourself, knowing it makes your whole day better.

 How to Do Yoga at Home